Account: is created when you sign up. Multiple users with different roles can be added to your account.

 Pipes: a type of robot that performs various actions in a sequence or workflow, e.g. reads data from a source, performs some processing/transformation and saves results in a data store.

-Pipes action: a part of a Pipes robot that performs some action, e.g. executes a robot, iterates rows in a data set, makes HTTP requests or looks up details of a Facebook page by name.
+Pipes action: a part of a Pipes robot that performs some action, e.g. executes a robot, iterates rows in a data set or make a HTTP requests.

 Project: an asset on your account, e.g. a robot or data set.

 Proxy: a server performing requests on behalf of a robot execution.

 Record Linkage: the process of combining two data sets using the key configuration on the data set combining into.
 For more details, see How do I use Data Sets for deduplication/record linkage?